 - THE ROSE HOTEL (1865)

-One of the state’s most impressive heritage buildings, The Rose Hotel was built by Samuel Rose during the Gold Rush.
+One of the state’s most impressive heritage buildings and Bunbury’s grandest and oldest hotel, The Rose Hotel was built by Samuel Rose during the Gold Rush of the 1860s.
 It’s a special venue and one of the longest-serving hotels in Western Australia.

 - KING COTTAGE MUSEUM (1880)